2000–01 Macedonian Football Cup

 The 2000–01 Macedonian Football Cup was the 9th season of Macedonia's football knockout competition.
-FK Sloga Jugomagnat were the defending champions, having won their second title the year before after reaching their fifth Final in a row.
-The 2000–01 champions were FK Pelister who beat the defending champions to claim their first title after twice been runners-up in the first 2 Macedonian Cups in 1992–93 & 1993–94.
+Sloga Jugomagnat were the defending champions, having won their second title the year before after reaching their fifth Final in a row.
+The 2000–01 champions were Pelister who beat the defending champions to claim their first title after twice been runners-up in the first 2 Macedonian Cups in 1992–93 & 1993–94.

 Competition calendar

 First round

 Matches were played on 13 August 2000.